 SACRAMENTO, CA – Today, the Community College League of California (League) releases the CEO Tenure & Retention Study, 9th Update, a biennial report providing an overview of chancellor, superintendent/president, and college president tenure rates and an analysis of demographic trends spanning the history of the California Community Colleges.
 The report observes a continuing move toward a more equitable gender balance, with 59 out of 139 California Community College (CCC) chancellor or president positions held by women in April 2020—marking the largest recorded number in the history of the system.
 Moreover, four of the five longest-serving CEOs are women.
 Additionally, the study finds that CCC CEO racial and ethnic diversity is greater than the national average, especially among its Latinx executive leadership.
 Regarding longevity, in the last 10 years the average tenure of a permanent CEO was 5.1 years and of those exiting their position 46.1 percent retired or passed away in office, 21 percent were either released or left for other reasons and 31.1 percent took another position.

 Monday, October 12, 2020

-SACRAMENTO, CA – The Community College League of California (League) is pleased to announce six California Community College trustees were elected, re-elected, and/or appointed to national leadership positions on the Washington, D.C.-based Association of Community College Trustees (ACCT) Board of Directors and its Committees.
-All members were sworn into office October 17-19 at the 2019 ACCT Leadership Congress in San Francisco. hese trustees will voice California’s needs and bring our community colleges to the forefront of the national dialogue.
+SACRAMENTO, CA – The Community College League of California (League) is pleased to announce the re-election of two California Community College (CCC) trustees to national leadership positions on the Association of Community College Trustees (ACCT) Board of Directors.
+Trustee John Leal from State Center CCD and Trustee Gilbert Wong of Foothill-DeAnza CCD were sworn into office on Friday, October 2nd, prior to the 2020 ACCT Leadership Congress.
+These trustees will voice California’s needs and will continue to bring our community colleges to the forefront of the national dialogue.